 LHP Capital, along with its operating companies – LHP Development and LHP Management – is a developer and manager of multi-family housing properties with a primary emphasis on affordable housing.
 Since 1998, LHP has developed more than 11,000 apartment units in 85 properties with the majority of those developments utilizing the Low Income Housing Tax Credit program as a source of investment capital.
-LHP currently operates over 7,000 units in eight states.
+LHP currently operates over 7,000 units in nine states.
 The LHP team consists of more than 250 dedicated employees at the community, regional and corporate levels.

 We actively pursue acquisition opportunities for properties that would benefit from the resources available under the Low Income Housing Tax Credit program.
 At our core, we’ve worked tirelessly to establish a prestigious reputation and earn the respect of our financial partners as well as the residents we serve.
 We are proud of our accomplishments and strive to continually improve our level of expertise while maintaining unsurpassed dedication to the housing industry.

 Phil Lawson is the Chairman of LHP Capital, LLC and its affiliated companies.
 Prior to founding LHP’s predecessor, Lawler Wood Housing, LLC, Phil served more than 20 years as Chief Financial Officer of Lawler Wood, LLC and roughly 10 years practicing as an independent CPA, primarily representing real estate developers and syndicators.
 He began his career in the Atlanta office of Coopers & Lybrand.